oleaamot/nikita-noark5-core/docs/use-case/teaching.md

 ### Description
 Users should be able to manipulate the fonds structure and undertake the following:

  * create a new fonds
  * create a new subfonds associated with a fonds
  * create a series associated with a fonds
- * create a classification system / classes
- * Set status values (ended) for fonds, series, classifciation system and class
+ * Set status values (ended) for fonds, series

 These are all tasks related to administrative context, and the interface standard hints at some of these being defined under the group of administrative RELs.